fostiropoulos/ablator/README.md

 Features compared, hyperparameter selection (`HPO`), removing boilerplate code for configuring experiments (`Configuration`), removing boiler plate code for running experiments at scale (`Tuning`) and performing analysis on the hyperparameter selection (`Analysis`).

+Using:
+1. Ray: You will need to write boiler-plate code for integrating with a configuration system (i.e. Hydra), saving experiments artifacts or logging (i.e. integrate with Wandb).

+2. Lighting: You will need to write boiler-plate code for HPO (i.e. using Optuna), Configuring experiments (i.e. Hydra) and horizontal distributed execution (i.e. integrate with Ray)

+3. Hydra: The configuration system is not strongly typed (ABLATOR), and does not provide support for common ML use-cases where configuration attributes are **Derived** (inferred during run-time) or **Stateless** (change between trials).
+Additionally, ABLATOR provides support for custom objects that are dynamically inferred and initialized during execution.

+4. ABLATOR: Combines Ray back-end, with Optuna for HPO and removes boiler-plate code for fault tollerant strategies, training, and analyzing the results.

-In summary, you will need to integrate different tools, for distributed execution, fault tollerance, training, checkpointing and analysis.
+Integrating different tools, for distributed execution, fault tollerance, training, checkpointing and analysis is **error prone**!
 Poor compatibility between tools, verisioning errors will lead to errors in your analysis.

 You can use ABLATOR with any other library i.e. PyTorch Lighting.
-Just wrap a Lighting model with ModelWrapper
+Just wrap a Lighting model with ModelWrapper.
+For examples please look [examples](examples)

 Spend more time in the creative process of ML research and less time on dev-ops.